idaholab/moose/modules/solid_mechanics/doc/content/syntax/Physics/SolidMechanics/QuasiStatic/index.md

 !syntax description /Physics/SolidMechanics/QuasiStatic/QuasiStaticSolidMechanicsPhysics

-The Solid Mechanics Physics is a convenience object that simplifies part of the mechanics system setup.
+The Solid Mechanics Physics Action is a convenience [Action](Action.md) that simplifies part of the mechanics system setup.

 It applies to both the current kernel system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) kernels